JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_2.md

     sudo nano /etc/apache2/conf.d/security

-Locate `ServerTokens` and set it to the “production” value:
+First, locate `ServerTokens` and set it to the “production” value:

     ServerTokens Prod

-Locate `ServerSignature` and disable it:
+Now, locate `ServerSignature` and disable that as well if it isn’t disabled already:

     ServerSignature Off

-Locate `TraceEnable` and disable that as well:
+Locate `TraceEnable` and disable that as well if it isn’t disabled already:

     TraceEnable Off

 ### Set the default ‘apache’ config.